 Fostering demands a lot of time and patience but is very rewarding.
 Fostering a dog means bringing the dog into your own home for a period of time to offer love, understanding and basic training.
 Your role as a fosterer will be to assess the dog’s ability to cope with everyday family life and situations.
 The dog may be nervous or overconfident.
 He or she may have no housetraining or basic training skills.
 They may be expert bin raiders.
 They may hate cats.
 They may not be used to lead walking.
 The needs of the dogs are many and varied, and you will not be expected to be experienced with every possible problem.
 We are here to answer any of your questions.
 Your input is always valued, and fostered dogs have a much better chance of finding permanent homes because we can be more accurate about their needs and, with your help, ensure that the right home is found for the dog.

 A fosterer provides all the daily needs for the dog as if it were their own: feeding, walks, training, healthcare and affection.
-We will cover all vets costs for any treatment at our own vets, and we are able to provide high quality food.
+We will cover all vets costs for any treatment at our own vets and will provide any supplies needed including food.

-You may be wondering what the benefits of fostering are.
-For the dog they are obvious.
-The safety of a home.
-The warmth of a bed.
-The touch of a hand.
-The love of a human carer.
+You may be wondering what the benefits of fostering are!
+For the dog they are obvious – the safety of a home, the warmth of a bed, the touch of a hand.
+The love of a human carer for often the first time in their life!
 But what does the fosterer gain from the experience?

 Our foster carers are highly valued members of our volunteer group.
 They provide a service that many people are not in a position to, and we work hard to ensure they feel respected, appreciated and supported.
 For the carer there is the knowledge that they have helped enhance a dog’s life and in doing so freed a space for another dog to be helped.
 It is a heart-warming experience to watch a dog develop and grow in confidence, to learn to trust, to regain health and fitness, and to learn some of those essential skills of socialisation and training.
 And isn’t it amazing that it is down to the carer that all this happens?
 You can also experience breeds you may never have considered before.